JSegundo/blog/outstatic/content/posts/dependency-injection-in-a-nutshell.md

 - This ensures we decouple components, making our code more modular.
 - Dependencies can be replaced as long as they satisfy **the required interface.**

 `We decuple our code from the low level implementations.
-The opposite of "tight coupling" the class is responsible for instantiating or obtaining its dependent objects.`
+The opposite of "tight coupling", where a class is directly responsible for instantiating or managing its dependencies.`

-&nbsp;

 ### **Injecting Dependencies: How Does it Work?**